 Similarly, the impact parameter resolution of MC tracks is better than data tracks.
 Therefore, the impact parameters in the MC are smeared so that the distributions agree well with the data distributions.
-For 1993-1995, we smear the z impact parameters with a random Gaussian of $20\mu m/\sin\theta$ width.
-For the 1996 analysis we apply a smearing of $9\mu m/\sin\theta$ in xy and $10\mu m/\sin^2\theta$ in rz. n iboth cases the full difference in R_c introduced by the smearing process is estimated as the systematic error.
+For the 1997 analysis we apply a smearing of $9\mu m$ in rz.
+The full difference in R_c introduced by the smearing process is estimated as the systematic error.